Modern Love in the New York Times

 Thanks.

-2. Tim Elhajj Says:
+2. Tim Elhajj says:

 Hi Beth, Thank you for the kind words about my story.
 I think your recent “Gravy” post on the anniversary of your long marriage would make a fine submission to Modern Love.